C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 * Are the maps in assignments A1 and A2 examples of cartography that need to be reassessed? <!--we need to mention specific maps here but I am lost with A1 and A2, see with Eliane>

 ### 5.b
-Explore the website [Remapping Zurich](https://remappingzurich.ch/). <!--this is now down, we need to find another example>
+Explore the archived version of the website [Remapping Zurich](https://web.archive.org/web/20250124071233/https://remappingzurich.ch/).

 *	What different kinds of mapping did this project engage with?
 Do they still count as maps?
 Why?
 Why not?
 *	What is the benefit of maps not being “scientific”?
 How can we play with different designs?